 We experienced every possible reason, no, I need to say, every possible excuse as to why our daughter could not use a high-tech AAC device.
 Today’s post by Speak for yourself sounds like our story.
 What I want to emphasize is “your child is never too old to learn”.
 You may have to change their way of thinking.
 You will have to change your way of thinking too.

 During the seizure years, Jess learned at a very slow rate.
 It was very difficult to watch her peers reach milestones, much less watch younger children do all the things she couldn’t with ease.

 When Jess moved to the high school, her seizures lessened.
-The side effects from the meds were more invasive than the seizures, so we decided to take her off the meds.
+The side effects of the meds were more invasive than the seizures, so we decided to take her off the meds.
 Our neurologist saw the logic in this and advised for us to contact him if her condition worsened.
 It is now five years later, she is still off meds.
-It should be noted that when she gets sick, we do see an increase in the absance seizures (only when she was very young did we see tonic, atonic and complex partial) and she becomes very confused.
-Just last week in fact she had a stomach virus.
+It should be noted that when she gets sick, we do see an increase in the absence seizures (only when she was very young did we see tonic, atonic and complex partial) and she becomes very confused.
+Just last week, in fact, she had a stomach virus.
 It wouldn’t have mattered if she were on meds or not because they would have come up anyway.

 Even though the seizures had diminished, we were now left with the damage.
 In all intents and purposes, Jess had been stuck in a developmental delay.
 The seizures interrupted her development.
 She was so highly distractible, it was difficult to know what she had learned.
 All we could see was her inability to attend to a task.

 If we only knew then what we knew now, we might not have been stuck on this plateau for as long as we had been.